 - Where should I park the SMD at the end of my trip?

 Be considerate every time you park an SMD by not obstructing pedestrian or vehicular traffic.
 Some SMD companies may enforce penalties on users that consistently park devices in improper ways, including banning users from devices entirely.

 - Do not block driveways

 - Do not block wheelchair ramps

 - Do not block pedestrian call buttons

 - Do not block bus stops

-- Can I ride from Arlington into DC, Alexandria, or elsewhere outside Arlington?
+- Can I ride from Arlington into neighboring municipalities or vice versa?